aludvik/red/README.md

 # Red

-Red is a text editor.
-This file was written with red.
+Red is a text editor, specialized for editing source code.

 ## Goals

-1. Simple

-   Red is simple to install and simple to use.

-2. Small

-   Red has a small footprint so it's suitable for any environment.

-3. Zero Configuration
+1. Zero Configuration

    Red works the right way out-of-the-box.
-No configuration required.

-4. Right Features
+2. Most Important Features

-   Red has the features you need to write software effectively.
+   Red has the right features for writing software.

+3. Small

+   Red has a minimal install size and uses minimal resources.

+4. Simple

+   Red is simple to install and start using.

 ## Editing

+Red is a modal text editor.
+The editor starts in "normal" mode.

-- `red [file]`: Open a new or existing file for editing
+To open a new or existing file for editing, just type `red [file]`.

+The clipboard used for cutting and pasting lines is a stack.

+### Normal Mode

+- `j`, `k`, `l`, `h`: Move the cursor
-- `Up`, `Down`, `Left`, `Right`: Move the cursor
+- `J`, `K`, `L`, `H`: Move the cursor between whitespace
+- `i`: Enter insert mode
+- `d`: Delete the current line
+- `x`: Cut the current line and insert it into the clipboard
+- `c`: Copy the current line and insert it into the clipboard
+- `v`: Insert the top line from the clipboard and remove it from the clipboard
-- `Ctrl+S`: Save the file
+- `s`: Save the file
-- `Ctrl+C`: Quit
+- `q`: Quit

+### Insert Mode

+- `Escape`: Enter normal mode

 ## FAQ